Please note this information was for the cancelled 2020 Show. Information for the 2021 Show will be released in the Autumn.

 Vic Ellis’s roving One Man Band

-Vic is popular with all ages and suitable for a wide range of events and venues.
-A unique performer, covered with over 20 instruments, he sings and dances to his own music.
+Vic is popular with all ages and is a unique performer.
+Covered with over 20 instruments, he sings and dances to his own music.

 Kentish Morris Dancers